sales team layoffs as demonstrated by removing groups of people from the team.

 Why Your Best Sales Reps Start Looking After Layoffs

 A few years ago, a sales manager I knew went through a round of layoffs.
-Two reps on his team got cut.
-Their pipeline, which was substantial, landed on his desk.
-He could have handed those accounts to the reps who remained but he worked them himself instead.
+Two reps on his team got cut, and their substantial pipeline landed on his desk.
+He could have handed those accounts to the reps who remained.
+Instead, he kept the pipeline for himself.

 His number-one and number-two reps noticed.
-Neither said anything at the time.
+Neither said a word.
 Within the quarter, both had updated their resumes, run a quiet search, and accepted offers elsewhere.
 One of them ended up at the same company his old boss had landed at after the layoff.

 I’ve been recruiting software sales talent for 22 years and interviewed more than 12,000 salespeople.
-Stories like that one are not unusual.
-I see versions of them every quarter.
+I see versions of that story every quarter.
 Every rep who survives a layoff is asking themselves the same question that week: Do I still want to work here?

 The answer comes down to four things.
 Salespeople stay where they’re winning, learning, developing, and earning.
 After layoffs, at least three of the four are usually broken.
 The leaders who rebuild them keep their A-players.
 The ones who wait often hear from me within 90 days.